Robust Usage of Apache Kafka on Heroku

 Table of Contents

-Apache Kafka is designed to be very reliable as a whole, being a distributed system, with heavy amounts of replication and careful thought around high availability and failure handling.
+Apache Kafka is designed to be reliable as a whole, being a distributed system, with heavy amounts of replication and careful thought around high availability and failure handling.
 There are, however, several considerations you must make when developing applications that use Kafka to ensure they remain robust in the face of some of the practical realities:

 - Partition leaders can change